EmirTonkal/case_emirtonkal/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 #

-Login panelden "admin" "admin" ile giriş yapılabilir veya register panelden yeni bir üyelik oluşturulabilir.
+You can log in with "admin" "admin" from the login panel or a new registration can be created from the registration panel.

 #

-Login panel hazırlanırken backend koduna başvurulmadı ve state management ile yönlendirme yapıldı.
+The backend was not referenced in the input panel.
+I used state management

 #

-"i18n" dil paketi kullanılarak senkronize çeviri aktif edildi.
+"i18n" language pack system configuration active.

 ##

-"Language Switcher" güncellendi.
+"Language Switcher" is updated.

 ##

-"Language Switcher" mobil entegrasyonu düzenlendi.
+"Language Switcher" mobile organize is updated.

-##
+###

-"Bize Ulaşın" sayfası gerekli düzeltmeler sağlandı.
+Fixed the "Contact Us" page.